FortuneStreetModding/CustomStreetWorldTour/README.md

 ![](CustomStreetWorldTourTitle.webp)

-Custom Street World Tour is a map pack for Fortune Street and Boom Street containing over a hundred custom boards from the [Custom Street Board Repository](https://fortunestreetmodding.github.io/maps).
+Custom Street World Tour is an easy-to-install map pack for Fortune Street and Boom Street containing over a hundred custom boards from the [Custom Street Board Repository](https://fortunestreetmodding.github.io/maps), some including custom music and backgrounds.

 ## For end users